artefactory/scheduled-pipelines/README.md

 ## Documentation

-A detailed documentation of this project is available on Skaff.
-TODO: add link
+A detailed documentation of this project is available on [Skaff](https://artefact.roadie.so/docs/default/Component/scheduled-pipelines).